julia-sprenger/git-novice/episodes/08-collab.md

 ## Version History, Backup, and Version Control

 Some backup software can keep a history of the versions of your files.
-They also allows you to recover specific versions.
+They also allow you to recover specific versions.
 How is this functionality different from version control?
-What are some of the benefits of using version control, Git and GitHub?
+What are some of the benefits of using version control, Git and the Algobank?

 ::::::::::::::::::::::::::::::::::::::::::::::::::